cs3216/cs3216.github.io/website/coursework/project/index.md

 ### Marketing Efforts

-As part of the user acquisition process, many teams set up their own Facebook page to publicise their products and gain initial traction before the actual STePS event.
-Here's what the top three teams of AY2015/16 did:
+As part of the user acquisition process, many teams set up their own social media page to publicise their products and gain initial traction before the actual STePS event.
+Here's what the top three teams of AY2015/16 did on Facebook:

 - **Letterbox** went around the school on a hoverboard and handed out flyers.
 They also managed to launch their apps to the iOS App Store and Google Play Store before the event (a seriously impressive feat).
 - **Griddit** created an anonymous chatroom for NUSWhispers and organised an [AMA with Prof Ben Leong](http://blog.griddit.io/post/133470245990/professor-ben-leongs-ask-me-anything), which saw over 400 participants.